Are you being sold a RILA Annuity?

 Use Cases for a RILA Annuity

-There are few actual use cases for a RILA annuity.
-This is why you are being sold one.
+There are few actual use cases for a RILA annuity, which is why you are being sold one.
 There are annuities (good annuities) that you actually have to seek out and buy.
-This is not one of them, as most of the time, you will be better off actually investing in a diversified portfolio.
+This is not one of them, as most of the time, you will be better off investing in a diversified portfolio.

-That said, there are use cases for RILAs.
-The use cases are similar to the use cases for buffered ETFs.
-ETFs are generally superior in almost every way to an annuity, unless you actually plan to annuitize the contract.
+That said, there are use cases for RILAs, similar to the use cases for buffered ETFs.
+ETFs are generally superior to annuities in almost every way unless you actually plan to annuitize the contract.

 With RILAs, there are surrender charges.
 This provides you an illiquidity premium, and, on average, you see higher caps with RILAs than you do with similar ETFs.

-Given the complexity of these annuities, for the most part you should avoid them unless you understand what you are getting yourself into.
+Given the complexity of these annuities, you should avoid them unless you understand what you are getting yourself into.

 So, when might you consider a RILA rather than a buffered ETF?